Air Quality Monitoring

 Unconventional gas development can pollute the air in many different ways releasing particulate matter, volatile organic compounds and hydrocarbons.
 Some of this air pollution is visible like smoke from diesel engines or fires at the well and some air pollution is not visible, at least to the naked eye.
 Gases like methane are invisible often leak or are vented from well sites, pipelines and compressor stations.
 Because you cannot see them you may not even know you are being exposed to them.
 The videos below show infrared footage of methane releases.
 Notice how you can see it billowing into the air with the heat-sensitive footage, and how it is barely visible when the infrared is turned off.
 These compressor stations and condensate tanks exist within every area that is host to natural gas development.

-Click here to read the Earthworks Blog post about their visit with Protect PT this past summer.
+Click here to read the Earthworks Blog post about their visit with Protect PT.

 Air Quality Monitoring